Long-range acoustic device: United States

 During the same period, the LRAD was used at a protest in front of the Arkansas State Capitol.

 The Portland Police Bureau in Oregon used a vehicle-mounted LRAD during the protests there following the murder of George Floyd on June 4, 2020, and on other occasions during the protests.

 A BearCat-mounted LRAD was used to emit voice messages and high-pitched sirens in Kenosha, Wisconsin on August 24, 2020, in front of the Kenosha County Courthouse to disperse crowds assembled in Civic Center Park as part of the Jacob Blake protests.

 On March 6, 2021, the Boulder Police Department used a toned warble noise from an LRAD in an effort to disperse a crowd of up to 800 students from the University of Colorado Boulder.
-The University Hill Incident occurred when code enforcement and members of Boulder Police's Neighborhood Impact Team were unable to disperse partygoers who were congregating against Boulders public health order.
+The University Hill Incident occurred when code enforcement and members of Boulder Police's Neighborhood Impact Team were unable to disperse partygoers who were congregating against Boulder's public health order.
 LRAD was used after students and other partygoers began throwing rocks at SWAT vehicles and officers.

 On April 12, 2021, the Brooklyn Center, Minnesota Police Department deployed a vehicle mounted LRAD outside of its headquarters to announce curfew violations and dispersal orders to a large crowd protesting the death of Daunte Wright.

 On July 3, 2021, Massachusetts State Police utilized an LRAD to secure a group of 11 suspects involved in the Sovereign Citizen movement.
 The group identified themselves as part of the "Rise of the Moors" movement, or "Moorish Americans".
 The self styled militia group was traveling between Rhode Island and Maine when an MSP trooper came across their convoy refueling.
 The group had multiple firearms in their possession, and admitted to not having proper carrying requirements.
 Several fled into the surrounding forest, at which point the LRAD was deployed.
 The group was taken into custody without further incident.

 The Oklahoma County, Oklahoma Sheriff's Office Tactical Team used a vehicle-mounted LRAD on November 22, 2021, to serve a search warrant on a residence suspected of being used for drug trafficking.

+On January 26th, 2026, a live YouTube stream by IRT Media captured law enforcement's deployment of a directional LRAD against Minneapolis demonstrators protesting United States federal immigration enforcement operations, following the killings of Alex Pretti and Renée Good by federal agents.
+The LRAD's activation was preceded with the phrase, "This is a test of the Long-Range Acoustic Device, LRAD: one, two, three".